MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database-to-operationalize.md

 **To use a different local or remote database, do the following:**

+>[!IMPORTANT]
-> These steps assume that you have already set up SQL Server or PostgreSQL as described for that product.
+>These steps assume that you have already set up SQL Server or PostgreSQL as described for that product.
 >
 > Create this database and register it in the configuration file below BEFORE the service for the control node is started.